mahita2104/AIMLMonth2023/Minor Project/ProjectSubmission.md

 MY tasks were to perform EDA and Regression/Classification I first tried comprehending the dataset by understanding the meaning of the clinical features and how they are related to cirrhosis.
-Handled missing values using median for numerical data and most frequent feature for categorical data , found outliers in the dataset , understood the relationship between different attributes and how they affect the dependent variable(Stage) through different plotting techniques of matplotlib and seaborn library of python.
+Handled missing values using median for numerical data and most frequent feature for categorical data .
+Found outliers in the dataset through boxplots , explored the relationship between different attributes and how they affect the dependent variable(Stage) through different plotting techniques of matplotlib and seaborn library of python.
-I did feature of encoding of categorical attributes(a necessary step for data preprocessing) , cleaned the data removed unnecessary rows and columns and then finally based on the task I was given I decided to go with the algorithm of Logistic Regression for classification which predict cirrhosis.
+I did feature of encoding of categorical attributes(a necessary step for data preprocessing) , cleaned the data removed unnecessary rows and columns and then finally based on the task I was given I decided to go with the algorithm of Logistic Regression,Decision Tree and Random Forest for classification which predict cirrhosis.